 Oolong tea is a master art product.
 So is its preparation.
 If one wants to consume this beverage, he/she will have to learn how to prepare, steep, and brew oolong tea properly.

 The traditional preparation of oolong follows a complicated and time-consuming methodology.
-However, you can still enjoy your oolong without going through this lengthy process.
-It doesn’t mean you should rush.
+Brew tea carefully and enjoy your oolong without the need to rush.

 How to Brew Oolong Tea